fleetdm/fleet/handbook/engineering/README.md

 11. **Remove the freeze**: [Open the repo in Merge Freeze](https://app.mergefreeze.com/installations/3704/branches/6847) and click the "Unfreeze" button.

 12. Announce that `main` is unfrozen and the milestone has been closed in #help-engineering.

+13. Create a branch for the next patch and push it to GitHub.
+For example, if you release `fleet-v4.44.0`, create a branch called `patch-fleet-v4.44.1`.

+14. Create a patch branch for the next release.

 ### Update the Fleet releases calendar
 The [Fleet releases Google calendar](https://calendar.google.com/calendar/embed?src=c_v7943deqn1uns488a65v2d94bs%40group.calendar.google.com&ctz=America%2FChicago) is kept up-to-date by the [release ritual DRI](https://fleetdm.com/handbook/engineering#rituals).
 Any change to targeted release dates is reflected on this calendar.